English

 This trail guides you through the rich history of French art.

-Liberty Leading the People The Coronation of Napoleon
+Liberty Leading the People and The Coronation of Napoleon

 Admirers of French history, Revolution-era art, and Romanticism